NemanjaTomic57/realtime-chat-app/README.md

 - Easy registration with username and password
 - Real-time chat with SignalR
-- Persistent login sessions
+- Persistent login sessions with cookies
-- Optional email notifications via SMTP
+- Optional email notifications opt-in via SMTP
-- Upload and display a profile picture
+- Upload and display a profile picture with input sanitization on both backend and frontend
-- "Last seen" online status

 # Technologies